URL shortener with Nitro on Cloudflare Pages

 npm install ohash nano-jsx

-folder.
-This route will be the home page of our URL shortener where the user can create a short URL from a long one.
+Create a route named index.get.tsx within the server/routes directory.
+This will serve as the home page of our URL shortener where users can generate a shortened URL from a long one.

-import { Helmet, h, renderSSR } from 'nano-jsx' // the `h` is very important here
+import { h, Helmet, renderSSR } from 'nano-jsx' // the `h` is critical here

 import { withTemplate } from '../resources/template'